UDR Four: Legal proceedings

-On 30 May 1986, trial judge Kelly ruled that Colin Worton's written statement, which was the only evidence against him, was inadmissible and acquitted him of all charges.However, on 1 July 1986, after a trial before a non-jury diplock court, defendants Neil Latimer, Noel Bell, James Hagan and Winston Allen were found guilty of the murder of Adrian Carroll and sentenced to life in prison.
+On 30 May 1986, trial judge Kelly ruled that Colin Worton's written statement, which was the only evidence against him, was inadmissible and acquitted him of all charges.
+However, on 1 July 1986, after a trial before a non-jury diplock court, defendants Neil Latimer, Noel Bell, James Hagan and Winston Allen were found guilty of the murder of Adrian Carroll and sentenced to life in prison.
 All four challenged their convictions, claiming that they were threatened and induced into confessing to the murder while under interrogation, however on 4 May 1988 the Appeals Court rejected their applications and affirmed their earlier convictions.
 In 1991, the Secretary of State for Northern Ireland referred the men's case back to the Court of Appeal after ESDA testing proved that some of the RUC interview notes relating to the men had been altered and rewritten, while some of the authentication markings by senior officers were also deemed to be fraudulent.
-On 28 July 1992, the convictions of Noel Bell, James Hagan and Winston Allen were deemed to be unsafe and were therefore quashed, however the appeal of Neil Latimer was dismissed after the court ruled that corroborative eyewitness evidence proved his guilt beyond reasonable doubt.
+On 28 July 1992, the convictions of Noel Bell, James Hagan and Winston Allen were deemed to be unsafe and were therefore quashed, however the appeal of Neil Latimer was dismissed after the court ruled that the testimony of Mrs A corroborated his statement and thus proved his guilt beyond reasonable doubt.
 Latimer was eventually released from prison on license in 1998.